 It soon became apparent that the sheer size of the empire made it near impossible to govern.
-As such, Emperor Diocletian divided the territory into halves: the Eastern Empire, who’s capital was Constantinople, and the Western Empire that remained governed by Rome.
+As such, Emperor Diocletian divided the territory into halves: the Eastern Empire, whose capital was Constantinople, and the Western Empire that remained governed by Rome.
 Once banned in Rome, Christianity slowly began to emerge as a popular religion, and the papacy began to exert its control.

 Striking a deal with the Carolingian Franks to provide military support and to recognize the pope, the Papal States were born.
 In return, Charlemagne, the Frankish king, was granted the title of Holy Roman Emperor in 800 AD.
 Despite this title, emperors often faced opposition from the incredibly independent Italian city-states who did not appreciate the emperor interfering.
 This was often the case with places like Genoa, Pisa and Venice who were independently wealthy and prospering without the help of the empire.

 This power struggle remained in Italy and between the 12th and 14th centuries, city-states began to establish their own forms of government, supplemented by their wealth.
 This wealth also helped usher in one of the most celebrated periods in history: the Renaissance.
 The Renaissance was the time of da Vinci, Michelangelo, Botticelli, literature, scientific discoveries and much more.